Chelsea

 Chelsea Lehnea

-Lehnea has secured top honors around the globe, claiming First Place at the Loren L. Zachary Vocal Competition, Opera at Florham Vocal Competition, and the Camille Coloratura Awards Vocal Competition.
+Lehnea has secured top honors around the globe, claiming First Place at the Loren L. Zachary Vocal Competition, Opera at Florham Vocal Competition, and the Camille Coloratura Awards Vocal Competition, among others.
 Her achievements include a Sullivan Foundation Award and achieving finalist status at the XVII Concurso Internacional Montserrat Caballè where critics noted “En el buen nivel de todos los participantes, destacó Chelsea Lehnea, soprano norteamericana que se atrevió con una obra infrecuente hoy en día, llena de dificultades para el cantante.
 [In the good level of all the participants, Chelsea Lehnea stood out, an American soprano who dared with an uncommon work nowadays, full of difficulties for the singer.]” (Òpera Actual)

 Press Quotes